Colcor: Arson in Lewiston

 Drdak and Hoferkamp were introduced to State Representative G. Ronald Taylor by Watts.
 Taylor's family business, Taylor Manufacturing Company, was struggling and had lost $350,000 in a patent infringement lawsuit to Harrington Manufacturing Company, which was owned by State Senator J. J. Harrington of Bertie County.
 In their first meeting, Taylor asked for the agents to help him procure stolen jewelry, offered his help in smuggling drugs, and accepted an initial $1,500 bribe to perform political favors for them.
 Angered by the lawsuit against his company, Taylor discussed with Drdak and Hoferkamp in their second meeting plans to intimidate Harrington to negotiate a better outcome for himself.
 He suggested having the undercover agents blow up Harrington's car, break his legs, or damage his property.

-While Drdak and Hoferkamp tried to secure assurances from Taylor that he would channel his intimation tactics through them, he was impatient and enlisted the assistance of other associates to begin his campaign.
+While Drdak and Hoferkamp tried to secure assurances from Taylor that he would channel his intimidation tactics through them, he was impatient and enlisted the assistance of other associates to begin his campaign.
 The FBI wiretapped a phone call between Taylor and one of his associates on April 21 in which Taylor insisted that some of Harrington's facility buildings be set on fire within a week.
 Most of Harrington Manufacturing Company's buildings were located in Lewiston, Bertie County.
 Hoferkamp relayed this information to his superiors.
 The FBI ultimately decided to not warn Bertie County authorities or intervene themselves, convinced that any firm plan for arson activity would include Drdak and Hoferkamp and that the information they had at the time did not justify an intervention, which could blow the cover on the operation.

 Two Bladen County men under pay from Taylor, White and Graham Franklin Bridgers, drove to Lewiston on the night of April 23.
 Once there they doused four Harrington Manufacturing Company warehouses with a fuel mixture and set them on fire.
 Crews from 15 fire departments were needed to control the ensuing inferno.
 Three warehouses were completely destroyed and another left damaged.
 The loss was estimated at $1.2 million in property, of which the Harringtons were able to recover $400,000 in insurance.
 Unaware of the FBI's knowledge of the conspiracy, the North Carolina State Bureau of Investigation (SBI) investigated the fire and arrested the arsonists a few days later.
 They arrested Taylor on arson conspiracy charges on May 13.
 Drdak and Hoferkamp were later able to successfully secure an offer to burn down a furniture warehouse in Fayetteville in an insurance fraud scheme and thus delay the arson indefinitely.